playerjmr/ps2homebrewstore/docs/loaders/index.md

     [![XEB+_Pic](assets/xeb.png)](https://www.psx-place.com/threads/xtremeeliteboot-s-dashboard-special-xmas-showcase.38959/){:target="_blank"}

-    Fully Lua Scripted dashboard experience that is extensable.
+    Fully Lua scripted dashboard experience that is extensable.

     This app cannot be packaged as a PSU due to subfolders and licensing.